tushkan4ik13/test-task/README.md

  - connexion[swagger-ui,flask,uvicorn]==3.0.5
  - pytest==7.4.3

- All tests and development were performed with using **Python 3.12**, but it should work with any python3 distributation.
+ All tests and development were performed with using **Python 3.12**, but it should work with any python3 distribution.

 ## Testing
 Codebase contains unit and functional tests.